 Brazil is open to single men and women.
 I do not know if HIV+ children are currently registered for international adoption.
 Contact CAFAC in Canada.
 In America, try One World Adoption Services.
 Check adoption.State.gov for updates as this country is working on Hague.
 This might eventually be a good option for homosexual couples who want to adopt openly as gay adoption is legal in Brazil (if you can find an agency to work with.
 For example, AWAA is in this country but does not accept applications from single males).
 OWAS states that it does not discriminate based on marital status or sexual orientation and has a testimonial by a single dad who adopted from Brazil.
 The agency is located in GA.
 At the time if this writing, the adoption laws for GA: LGBT individuals can legally adopt and there are no explicit prohibitions against same sex couples from adopting jointly.
 See the Summary of Laws by Jurisdiction on Wikipedia to be sure LGBT adoption is legal in your state, province or country before inquiring.
 Gay adoption is legal in most provinces in Canada.
 If you are outside of Canada or US, you’ll need to do some research to see if Brazil has an adoption agreement with your country.
 Start your research with your country’s adoption authority and with the State Judiciary Commission of Adoption (CEJA): see “Brazil’s Central Authority” for contact info.
 If you happen to be in an area where gay adoption is legal such as Belgium, Denmark, Iceland, Netherlands, Norway, South Africa, Spain, Sweden, United Kingdom, and some areas of Canada, US, Australia, etc - perhaps you can adopt openly from Brazil.

-Vietnam At the time of this writing, USA does not have a bilateral agreement with Vietnam so Americans cannot adopt.
-Vietnamese adoption is still open to citizens of other countries including Canada.
+Vietnam (updated 01/15) In the past, Americans have adopted orphans with HIV from Vietnam.
+After a period of closure, USA is now re-opening pilot programs with Vietnam.
+The 2 agencies to contact are Dillon Int’l (which has placed children with HIV) and Holt Int’l.
+Vietnamese adoption is also open to citizens of other countries including Canada.
 Contact Terre des Hommes Ontario which states in a January 20, 2011 update that, although the program is going through major changes, “adoption of special needs children will not be interrupted during this time”.
 Also Choices in BC, Formons une Famille in Quebec mentions children with HIV/AIDS and mentions “singles” without specifying men or women.
 TDH Quebec also states “singles” and they will discuss special needs adoptions only at this time.
 HIV+ children are waiting in Viet Nam.
 Also see the Vietnam Adoption Canada Yahoo Group.
 If you are outside of Canada, inquire with your adoption authority to find out if your country has a bilateral agreement with Vietnam.

 Panama I have heard of one HIV+ child who has been adopted from Panama by a married American couple.
 The family indicates there are more waiting children with HIV in Panama.
 According to the US Embassy in Panama, single persons may adopt a child of either gender.
 The American agencies working in Panama include Hands Across The Water, Families Through International Adoption and European Adoption Consultants.
 If you would like to provide official confirmation to an agency that single guys can adopt, you could request the policy directly from Panama’s Adoption Authority (in Spanish language of course): firstname.lastname@example.org